stigok/pomodoro-timer/README.md

     $: cd pomodoro-timer
     $: npm i -g .

-Not published to official npm repo because another project already exists as `pomodoro-timer` (which is probably [worth checking out as well](https://github.com/niftylettuce/pomodoro-timer)).
+Not published to official npm repo because another project already exists as `pomodoro-timer` (which [may be worth checking out](https://github.com/niftylettuce/pomodoro-timer) as well).

 ## Usage